-West Nile virus (WNV), St. Louis (SLE) and Eastern Equine encephalitis (EEE) are several diseases that can be transmitted by mosquitoes found in Middlesex County.
-WNV was first identified in the United States in New York City and surrounding areas in the fall of 1999.
+West Nile virus (WNV), St. Louis encephalitis (SLE) and eastern equine encephalitis (EEE) are several diseases that can be transmitted by mosquitoes found in Middlesex County.
 The primary transmitter of WNV and SLE are mosquitoes commonly found around homes.
-They are mosquitoes that will readily utilize tires or any container holding water.
-Both of these diseases can pose a significant threat to the very young and old, as well as individuals with compromised immune systems.
-EEE, while rare in Middlesex County, is a more dangerous disease and is transmitted by mosquitoes that are produced in permanent swamps and saltwater marshes.
+These mosquitoes will deposit eggs in tires or any container holding water.
+Both diseases can pose a significant threat to the very young and old, as well as individuals with compromised immune systems.
+EEE, while rare, is a more dangerous disease and is transmitted by mosquitoes that are produced in swamps and saltwater marshes.